Dinner at the Hotel Restaurant Rheingerbe in Stein am Rhein

 Tel. + 41 (0) 52 - 741 29 91

-Source: own research on site.
-We would like to thank Tourismus Untersee for the friendly invitation.
+Source: On-site research.
+We would like to thank Tourismus Untersee for the invitation.

 Text: © Copyright Monika Fuchs, TravelWorldOnline